Disease Guide ·Pyometra ·2026

 What Causes Pyometra

 Pyometra occurs when the uterus becomes infected, usually by E. coli bacteria.
-After each heat cycle, progesterone thickens the uterine lining and suppresses the immune response — creating ideal conditions for bacterial growth.
-The risk increases with each heat cycle the dog goes through without becoming pregnant.
-It's most common in middle-aged to older unspayed females, but can occur at any age.
+After each heat cycle, progesterone thickens the uterine lining and suppresses immune response - creating ideal conditions for bacterial growth.
+Risk increases with each heat cycle.
+Most common in middle-aged to older unspayed females, but can occur at any age.
 Risk increases with each heat cycle

 Symptoms - What to Watch For

-Vaginal discharge — pus-like, often bloody or foul-smelling (in 'open' pyometra).
-In 'closed' pyometra, there's no discharge — the pus is trapped inside.
+Vaginal discharge - pus-like, bloody, or foul-smelling (in 'open' pyometra).
+In 'closed' pyometra, pus is trapped inside with no discharge.
 Increased thirst and urination.
-Lethargy and depression.
-Loss of appetite.
-Vomiting.
+Lethargy, appetite loss, vomiting.
 Swollen, painful abdomen.
 Fever.
-Symptoms typically appear 2-8 weeks after the last heat cycle.
+Symptoms appear 2-8 weeks after the last heat cycle.
 Closed pyometra with no discharge is more dangerous

 Diagnosis - $300-$600